 According to FAO statistics, Turkey ranks second after China in terms of honey production in 2019.
-In addition, Turkey ranks first in Europe with the number of colonies and honey production and ranks seven in the world regarding consumption of honey (daily grams per capita).
+In addition, Turkey ranks the first in Europe with the number of colonies and honey production and ranks seventh in the world regarding consumption of honey (daily grams per capita).

-Fisheries production in Turkey was 836,524 tons in 2019, with 44.8% sea fish, 6.8% other seafood, 3.8% inland fishery products and 44.6% aquaculture products.
-While the production by hunting was 463,168 tons, the aquaculture production was 373,356 tons.
+According to TUİK and BSGM statistical data, fisheries and aquaculture production decreased by 6.1% in 2020 compared to the previous year and amounted to 785,811 tons.
+Fisheries production in Turkey was 836,524 tons in 2020, with 44.8% sea fish, 6.8% other seafood, 3.8% inland fishery products and 53.6% aquaculture products.
+While the production by hunting was 463,168 tons, the aquaculture production was 293,175 tons.